I Fuzzed, and Vibe Fixed, the Vibed C Compiler

 Here are the commits fixing the 11 bugs.
 Bug summaries are Codex’s.

 So, what have we learned here?
 For one thing, the bug fixing by Codex seems pretty impressive: I gave it zero guidance other than the reduced test cases and good reference compilers (GCC and LLVM).
 I had half expected Codex to patch CCC in clumsy ways that would lead towards chaos instead of correctness, but that wasn’t the case at all.
 Codex did go badly wrong in one instance where it tried to fix a poorly-reduced input that contained undefined behavior, but it was easy enough to notice this and discard its work.
+Another time it decided to reformat every file in CCC, for no apparent reason.
+But in general, it just fixed the bugs.
 Are its fixes good ones in a sense other than “they seem to work?”
 I don’t know!
 I don’t care to try to understand a vibe coded C compiler.

 What’s the verdict about Claude’s C Compiler?
 At some level it is impressive.
 I think there are a whole lot of programmers out there who couldn’t create a compiler this capable in six months.
 For example, George Necula had this to say about writing a C frontend: